-A total of 34 reptile taxa were recorded as being present in the Otago region (Table 1; Figure 1).
-The 32 terrestrial reptile taxa comprise 13 geckos, 18 skinks, and tuatara; while the two marine reptiles are both sea turtles.
+A total of 35 reptile taxa were assessed in Otago (Table 1; Figure 1).
+The 32 terrestrial reptile taxa comprise 13 geckos, 18 skinks, and tuatara; while the three marine reptiles are sea turtles.
 Of the resident native reptiles, 29 of the 31 (94%) taxa are considered Regionally Threatened or Regionally At Risk.
 The region was identified as a National Stronghold (containing > 20% national population) for 25 of the 32 (78%) resident taxa (Table 1).
-The seven regional endemics are Burgan skink (Oligosoma burganae), grand skink (O. grande), Kawarau gecko (Woodworthia "Cromwell"), orange-spotted gecko (Mokopirirakau "Roys Peak"), Otago skink (O. otagense), schist gecko (W. "Central Otago"), and Raggedy Range gecko (W. "Raggedy").
+The six regional endemics are Burgan skink (Oligosoma burganae), grand skink (O. grande), Kawarau gecko (Woodworthia "Cromwell"), Otago skink (O. otagense), schist gecko (W. "Central Otago"), and Raggedy Range gecko (W. "Raggedy").